nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 </tr>
 <tr>
 <td>Description of the reaction</td>
 <td>A description of the manifestation of the allergic or adverse reaction experienced by the patient.
-This may include:<br/>
+This may include:
 <ul>
 <li>manifestation, eg, skin rash</li>
 <li>type of reaction (allergic, adverse, intolerance)</li>